 Career wise, I’m a communications professional with over 15 years of experience in marketing, public relations, and public affairs.
 My experience has focused on information security, privacy, and safety.
 I’ve spent most of my time in public relations, where I’ve written lots of things, including published articles, white papers, testimony, and research.
 I’ve often been a spokesperson, and I’ve given hundreds of interviews and managed both proactive and reactive media, including more than a few crises.

 Before I worked in marketing, I was an IT manager, and before that, a librarian.
 My full CV is available on my LinkedIn profile.
 While I haven’t been technical for a while, I still maintain some technical certifications, including Certified Information Systems Security Professional (CISSP) and a Certified Information Privacy Professional (CIPP).

 From 1997 until 2000, I ran a successful 501(c)(3) organization named Filtering Facts, which promoted online safety.
 My advocacy included testifying as an expert witness in the filtering case Mainstream Loudon v.
-Board; before the National Commission on Library and Information Science; as well as state legislatures, city councils, and local library boards.
+Board, before the National Commission on Library and Information Science, and a number of state legislatures, city councils, and local library boards.
 From 2001 to 2002, I did a stint as a consultant to the Department of Justice legal team that successfully defended the Children’s Internet Protection Act (CIPA), and it was one of the greatest joys of my life to see the research report I wrote cited by the U.S. Supreme Court in their ruling upholding CIPA.

 — David Burt